-For this entire design I held two skeins of the Feels like Butta Yarn from Lion Brand Yarn together to give it a tad more coziness and texture.
-It is pretty amazing.. for real!
+For this entire design I held two skeins of the Feels like Butta Yarn from Lion Brand Yarn together because I wanted to give it a tad more coziness and texture.
+It is pretty amazing!
+For real..
+You gotta try it!

 This yarn is so soft and feels great against the skin!
-You will definitely have no scratchiness or irritation with this crochet scarf.
+You will definitely have no scratchiness or irritation with this crochet scarf because it is one of the softest yarns from Lion brand!
 Just try it and you will know what I mean!

 If you are ready to get started on this easy crochet scarf then read on down to find the full free pattern or Click the button below to get the PDF version that is AD & HASSLE FREE.
 Thank you for supporting RPD and loving crochet as much as I do!